Fiber Optic Perimeter Security in Hawaii: Perimeter Security in Hawaii

 Hawaii's economy is fundamentally shaped by its extreme geographic isolation in the central Pacific Ocean, sitting 2,390 miles from the US mainland and more than 3,800 miles from the nearest major landmass.
 The state's gross domestic product exceeds $90 billion, driven by three pillars: federal defense spending accounting for roughly 10 percent of GDP and employing over 75,000 military personnel and dependents, tourism generating over $20 billion annually from more than 10 million visitors before the pandemic, and a construction sector fueled by some of the highest real estate values in the nation.

 Approximately 90 percent of the state's consumer goods and fuel must be imported by ship, making Hawaii's port infrastructure existentially important and uniquely vulnerable to disruption.
-The Par Hawaii refinery in Kapolei on Oahu is the state's only petroleum refinery, processing approximately 94,000 barrels per day and representing a single point of failure for the state's fuel supply that has no backup within thousands of miles.

 Professional perimeter protection for distribution centers, manufacturing, and critical infrastructure in Hawaii.